Non Toxic Play Mat

 Toki Kids Play Mat

 The healthiest play mat at Toki Kids is their natural Dunlop latex (OEKO TEX certified) play mats with washable GOTS certified organic cotton outers.
 Lots of colors, prints, and sizes to choose from.
 I really appreciate that their materials are natural and they have certifications to prove they’re also safe, rather than just saying that they are, like so many play mat brands.
-15% off through this link.
+15% off automatically applied through Interior Medicine.

 These baby play mats get their name from the fact that they used to be made of cork inserts.
 Now, the inserts are made of OEKO TEX certified polyester so they are more affordable and washable.
 When polyester is certified to not have any added chemicals, it’s quite inert for the user.
 They have GOTS certified organic cotton outers, including one option that is undyed.